 Every 10 years the census provides the opportunity to compare mid-year population estimates with a count of the population at a given point in time.
 Population estimates are produced from administrative records on births and deaths and Long-Term International Migration (LTIM) estimates, in addition to other adjustments.

-there is evidence that shows the IPS missed a substantial amount of immigration of EU8 citizens that occurred between 2004 and 2008, prior to IPS improvements from 2009.
+there is evidence that shows the IPS missed a substantial amount of immigration of EU8 citizens that occurred between 2004 and 2008, prior to IPS improvements from 2009

-the IPS has underestimated the migration of children.
+the IPS has underestimated the migration of children

-the IPS improvements have both reduced the relative error around the IPS estimates, as well as improving the balance of the sample.
+the IPS improvements have both reduced the relative error around the IPS estimates, as well as improving the balance of the sample

-there is no evidence to suggest that the current methodology used in LTIM calculations needs adjusting.
+there is no evidence to suggest that the current methodology used in LTIM calculations needs adjusting

 In 2009, improvements were made to the IPS to make it much better focused on migration and to increase the geographical coverage of ports of entry to the UK.
 For more information see International Passenger Survey: Quality Information in Relation to Migration Flows.
-It is important to note that if these improvements had been made prior to 2009, then ONS would have expected the rolled-forward population estimates and the 2011 Census count to have been closer.
+It is important to note that if these improvements had been made prior to 2009, then we would have expected the rolled-forward population estimates and the 2011 Census count to have been closer.

 Further plans for continuous improvement of migration estimates include the following: